 A sample valve allows a sampling collection.
 There is possible to add to tha tank also a carbonation equipment, dry hopping equipment or a flotation machine for puring of fruit must.

-A file level indicator is not included in this set because this accessory is not needed when the tank is used only for fermentation and maturation processes – the tank is usually empty or full.
-User of tank may not pay unnecessary care to cleaning and sanitizing of the level indicator.
+A filling level indicator is not included in this set because this accessory is not needed when the tank is used only for fermentation and maturation processes – the tank is usually empty or full.
+User of tank may not pay unnecessary care to cleaning and sanitizing of the filling level indicator.

 Differences between A1 and A2 : The tank with A2 configuration includes RO1 and DO1 arm-pipes.
 These additional pipes allow greater comfort in connection work when hoses have to be joined with the tank and when yeast has to be collected to the yeast storege tank.
 But there is cerntainly possible to disconnect the RO1, RO2 pipes for example to its cleaning.
 Connecting and disconnecting of the pipes may be done always when the tank is full – it is recommended before filling and draining the tank for ensuring absolutelly clean pipes before their contact with the beverage product.